hydephp/develop/docs/advanced-features/navigation-api.md

 ### NavigationItem

 The `NavigationItem` class represents a single item in a navigation menu.
-It contains information such as the destination link, label, and priority for ordering in the menu.
+It contains information such as the destination link or route, a label, and priority for ordering in the menu.

 ### NavigationGroup

 The `NavigationGroup` class represents a group of items in a navigation menu.
-It contains a label and a collection of items.
+It contains a label, priority, and a collection of navigation items.
 This class is often used to create submenus or dropdowns in a navigation menu.